 Even after the revolution, people remained scared.
 Putting on such a display implied wealth, and wealth was likely to get your head chopped off.

 Now the Russians also suffered their own revolution 130 years later, but Service à la Russe has nothing to do with that.
 Named after a Russian ambassador in France in the early 1800s, in a restaurant today you expect to be served first the Starter, then the Main course and en suite the Dessert.
 Each dish is brought out consecutively and eaten before the next plate is brought out.

-How many courses in a French family meal?
+How many French meal courses in a typical dinner?

 You may be eating in a Michelin starred restaurant, or in a typical French household, but it is generally still done the same way.
 A traditional French meal at home with Service à la Russe will look something like this:

 - Meat or fish dish